GIMC Rules and Conditions

 16. No electronic, digital or pre-recorded accompaniment or electric amplification is permitted.

-17. The jurors have the discretion not to award all listed prizes.
+17. The Gisborne International Music Competition Charitable Trust reserves the right not to award all listed prizes.

 18. In all stages of the competition, the decision of the jury shall be final and subject to no appeal.

 19. Competitors bind themselves to the acceptance of all rules and conditions governing this competition upon submitting their entry and may be required to show an identity document.

 20. The Gisborne International Music Competition Charitable Trust will not accept any responsibility for any accident, loss or injury which may occur to any competitor or to his or her property, whether arising out of negligence or otherwise, at any time in relation to the competition, nor shall anything contained or implied in these rules be deemed to create a relationship of master and servant between the Gisborne International Music Competition Charitable Trust and competitors, and it is a condition of entry that all competitors release the Gisborne International Music Competition Charitable Trust from any and all liability accordingly.

 21. The Gisborne International Music Competition Charitable Trust shall not be liable for any failure of or delay in the presentation of the competition that such failure or delay is due to causes beyond its reasonable control including but not limited to acts of God, war, terrorism, strikes or labour disputes, embargoes, government orders or any other force majeure event.

 22. In the event of any or all of the stages of the competition being recorded or broadcast, the Gisborne International Music Competition Charitable Trust retains all rights, without payments whatsoever to any competitor, collaborative pianist, other individual or organisation, to any fee that may be paid for such recording and/or broadcast or for any subsequent radio, television or internet-based broadcast of any or all of the stages of the competition.